samtoth/blog/pages/agda/LinearAlgNotes.lagda.md

 private instance
   Rneg : Negative ⌞ R ⌟
   Rneg = R-negative

+postulate
+  R-Mod-is-ab : is-abelian (R-Mod R ℓ) -- Working on it!!! :(

+module RAb where
+  open Cat.Abelian.Images {C = R-Mod R ℓ} R-Mod-is-ab public open is-abelian R-Mod-is-ab public

 ```

 Although in the lectures most of the examples are given in terms of $\mathbb{R}$,
-due to it being complicated to work with, and with the goal of generality in mind,
+due to reals being complicated to work with (and even construct), and with the goal
-I have parameterized this document over an arbritary ring, denoted by $R$.
-As and
+of generality in mind, I have parameterized this document over an arbritary ring,
-when we need to upgrade R to a field or division ring etc. we can add that requirment
+denoted by $R$.
+For most of the theorems we need a field so we can add that
-as a module argument.
+requirement as a module argument.

 TODO: Section on motivation.
 What's it all about???